gerardcondon/chinese-learning-app/README.md

 * Gravatar for user profile.
 Some sort of reusable user profile stuff.
 Should be able to reuse the same user code for each rails app.
 How would you reuse the same user code in multiple rails apps?

-* Refactor to use the foreigner gem
+* Investigate the foreigner gem.
+Should I use something like this?

 # Entities

+Initial thoughts on the entities I will need in the system.
+Could I generate this from the database once implemented?

 * User
   - name: string